 If you are having a conflict with your landlord and believe you are being unfairly evicted, be sure to place your rental payments in escrow until the case has been brought to housing court and a judge rules on the case.
 Judges do not look fondly on tenants simply not paying rent.

 Your landlord is not allowed to physically remove you or your belongings, or lock you out.

 If you decide to comply or the eviction goes through:

 First of all, try not to panic.
 Eviction is not an instant process and the law is primarily on the side of the tenant.
 No matter what, seek legal advice.
 You may have up to six months to deal with an eviction.

-If you have a last month’s rent paid to the landlord ahead of time that will give you a little more cash to help with finding a new rental.
-If you have paid your landlord a security deposit, they have 30 days to return it to you.
-Make sure you leave the rental “broom clean” (it would behoove you to call a painting contractor to repair damaged painted walls and a professional cleaning service if you are unable to clean on your own).
-Landlords may have to document what they withhold from your security deposit, but that isn’t hard to do if you have left damage or a mess they have to clean up.
+If you paid your last month’s rent ahead of time, that will give you a little more cash to help with finding a new rental.
+If you gave a security deposit, your landlord has to return it within 30 days as long as you leave the rental “broom clean.”
+Call a painting contractor to repair damaged painted walls and a professional cleaning service if you are unable to do this work on your own.
 If all goes well, you will also have your security deposit to apply to a new rental.

-Whether you are single or have a family, you may decide to “double up” with another friend or family member temporarily – but make sure the new landlord knows and approves or you will be in the same situation again and so will your housemates.
+Whether you are single or have a family, you may decide to “double up” with a friend or family member temporarily – but make sure the new landlord knows and approves or you will be in the same situation again ... and so will your housemates.

 If you are low-income, talk to your local housing authorities to see what help they have available.
 Availability of subsidized housing varies greatly by state.